-The spookiest month of the year is upon us, and that means the start of blood-pumping, heart-pounding, nail-curling events in Tokyo.
-But you’ll be relieved — or disappointed — to know that not all have a Halloween theme; there are also ancient Edo festivals, dance contests, and even fireworks to enjoy.
+The spookiest month of the year is upon us, and that means blood-pumping, heart-pounding, nail-curling Halloween events in Tokyo.
+But you’ll be relieved — or perhaps disappointed — to know that not all October events have a Halloween theme; there are also ancient Edo festivals, dance contests, and even a few fireworks displays to enjoy.

 For the top events in Tokyo throughout the year, check out our complete guide — organized by month.